 Fort Charter was one of the earliest forts to be established after those at Tuli and Fort Victoria (now Masvingo) Until 1897, the survival of the European population owed much to the establishment, during the 1890 occupation, subsequent 1893 Matabele War and later 1896-7 Rebellions, of some four dozen tiny, sandbagged forts carefully sited throughout the country.
-Fort Charter is one of the few surviving examples in Mashonaland.
+Fort Charter is one of the few surviving examples, although much neglected.

-Lord Randolph Churchill in his account of Fort Charter is severely critical of its defences and notes that most of the BSAP Troopers manning the fort were sick with fever.
+Lord Randolph Churchill in his account of Fort Charter written in 1891 was severely critical of its defences and notes that most of the BSAP Troopers manning the fort were sick with fever.

 Distances are from the Mupfure River (formerly Umfuli River) just south of Beatrice on the A4 National road going from Harare to Chivhu (formerly Enkeldoorn) At 28.6 KM take the gravel road to the left at a large “Sadzaguru” signpost.
-The GPS reference is 18⁰30′44.39″S 30⁰53′05.74″E Keep to this road which is in good condition, 48.8 KM reach a T junction and turn right, 49.2 KM turn left onto a gravel road marked to Marondera and Charter Primary School, 50.9 KM turn right at the signpost “Sadzaguru” onto the farm entrance road (formerly Charter Estates) 51.2 KM pass Church on right, 51.25 KM turn right and follow farm track, 51.4 KM arrive at the old tractor shed with open sides and corrugated roof.
+The GPS reference is 18⁰30′44.39″S 30⁰53′05.74″E Keep to this road which is in good condition.
+At 41.8 KM cross a spruit and turn left in front of the farmhouse, 48.8 KM reach a T junction and turn right, 49.2 KM turn left onto a gravel road marked to Marondera and Charter Primary School, 50.9 KM turn right at the signpost “Sadzaguru” onto the farm entrance road (formerly Charter Estates) 51.2 KM pass Church on right, 51.25 KM turn right and follow farm track, 51.4 KM arrive at the old tractor shed with open sides and corrugated roof.
 Now a community centre, follow the track to the left of the building and then bear right on the gravel track, before heading south.
 52.3 KM cross the small stream, a tributary of the Ngezi River; 52.7 KM continue straight at intersection, the gravel road starts to improve.
 53.1 KM turn left onto a smaller gravel track travelling southeast, 55.7 KM park car.
 Fort Charter is 100 metres away on the left; the granite plinth is the most distinctive feature.

 For the return journey retrace the same route as the quickest way to get back to the A4.